haasem/haasem.github.io/README.md

   - **Description:** Michael Haase designed and implemented an approval process for sales discounts in the Salesforce Sales Cloud.
 The process included multiple levels of approval based on the discount percentage and other criteria.
 He used the Flow Builder to create automated workflows, ensuring the approval process was efficient and error-free.
   - **Technologies used:** Salesforce Sales Cloud, Flow Builder, Approval Processes, Schema Builder

-**03/2013 - 04/2015 BCS Broker Credit Service**

-- **Project: Salesforce Implementation**
-  - **Task(s):** Implementation of Salesforce for the sales and service departments
-  - **Description:** As a Salesforce Solution Architect, Michael Haase led the implementation of Salesforce for the sales and service departments at BCS Broker Credit Service.
-He was responsible for the end-to-end project, from gathering requirements to designing the solution, implementing it, and providing user training.
-  - **Technologies used:** Salesforce Sales Cloud, Salesforce Service Cloud, Data Migration Tools, Schema Builder, Flow Builder

 - **Project: Integration with External Systems**
   - **Task(s):** Integration of Salesforce with external systems using APIs
   - **Description:** Michael Haase integrated Salesforce with several external systems, including the company's ERP and marketing automation tools.
 He used Salesforce's API capabilities to ensure seamless data flow between the systems, improving data accuracy and operational efficiency.